juanmc2005/diart/README.md

 Diart provides building blocks that can be combined to do speaker diarization on an audio stream.
 The streaming implementation is powered by [RxPY](https://github.com/ReactiveX/RxPY), but the `functional` module is completely independent.

+### Example

-**Example:** obtain overlap-aware speaker embeddings from a microphone stream:
+Obtain overlap-aware speaker embeddings from a microphone stream

 ```python
 import rx